revanthsenthil/MiniArcade-CS/README.md

 # Mini Arcade - A Computer Science Project

+THE SUBMITTED PROJECT: FinalSubmission.py

 A school project in Computer Science that was submitted by a team of 3 - Karthick Krishna M, Nitish Nagarajan, Revanth Krishna S<br>
-We made 5 different games in python turtle and used a code to combine them all into one final arcade (final.py).
+We made 5 different games in python turtle and used a code to combine them all into one final arcade (FinalSubmission.py).
 The individual codes and files are present in the directory __ProjectFiles__ as shown, but might differ when used in context of the combined final code.
 Pong is the only <i> multi-player </i> game out of the lot.

 <br>